urbit/urbit.org-reloaded/content/overview/people-history.md

 In the beginning, Urbit was just a few people with the right combination of imagination and discipline to try to rebuild computing.

-**2002**
-Urbit starts as an open-ended personal project.
-An “independent study PhD” to reinvent computing for a network-centric world.

-**2008**
-Nock, the foundation of Urbit, works.
-Coming in at 32 lines of code, that’s 1 line of code every two months.

-**2012**
-Hoon, Urbit’s programming language, compiles itself to Nock.
-Writing Hoon is much easier than writing Nock.

-**2013**
-Arvo, Urbit’s OS kernel, boots and the first live Urbit network is started with a command-line chat.

-**2014**
-Tlon is founded to help support Urbit development (and is < 8 people for the next four years).

-**2015**
-Urbit has its first web interface and serves its own website.

-**2016**
-The first sale of Urbit address space sells out in four hours.

-**2017**
-Urbit’s test network runs for ten months without a reboot.
-Tlon's private sale of address space, shared only with its mailing list, sells out in six hours — limit two per person.

-**2018**
-Tlon sells about 8% of its stake in the network to accelerate Urbit development.

-**2019**
-Tlon spends the year stabilizing Arvo and building Landscape.

-**2021**
-Tlon hosts the first Urbit Assembly and the Urbit Foundation is formally organized.

 **2022**
 The Urbit Foundation's split from Tlon becomes complete, and the Foundation organizes [Urbit NYC](https://urbit.org/groups/~ladtem-filmyr/urbit-ny-week) and [Assembly 2022](https://assembly.urbit.org/) in Miami while launching a highly successful education project, new developer documentation and many other things.
 Read the Foundation's full annual report [here](https://storage.googleapis.com/media.urbit.org/site/overview/~2023%20Retrospective%20%26%20Plan%20PUBLIC.pdf).
 New Urbit companies Uqbar, Holium, Quartus, and Zorp are formed.

-**The Future**
-There’s a lot to be excited about.
-Scheduled improvements to Nock, Urbit’s base layer VM, should allow Urbit to become faster and more robust.
-Free hosting at a larger scale will allow larger quantities of users to join the network.
-A slew of new Urbit companies are working on everything from credit card payment rails to Urbit-native tokens to social graphs.
-And all the while, enthusiasm among the community remains high.
+**2021**
+Tlon hosts the first Urbit Assembly and the Urbit Foundation is formally organized.

+**2019**
+Tlon spends the year stabilizing Arvo and building Landscape.

+**2018**
+Tlon sells about 8% of its stake in the network to accelerate Urbit development.

+**2017**
+Urbit’s test network runs for ten months without a reboot.
+Tlon's private sale of address space, shared only with its mailing list, sells out in six hours — limit two per person.

+**2016**
+The first sale of Urbit address space sells out in four hours.

+**2015**
+Urbit has its first web interface and serves its own website.

+**2014**
+Tlon is founded to help support Urbit development (and is < 8 people for the next four years).

+**2013**
+Arvo, Urbit’s OS kernel, boots and the first live Urbit network is started with a command-line chat.

+**2012**
+Hoon, Urbit’s programming language, compiles itself to Nock.
+Writing Hoon is much easier than writing Nock.

+**2008**
+Nock, the foundation of Urbit, works.
+Coming in at 32 lines of code, that’s 1 line of code every two months.

+**2002**
+Urbit starts as an open-ended personal project.
+An “independent study PhD” to reinvent computing for a network-centric world.